 Going into administration - a simple guide

-Administration is a very powerful process for gaining control, when a company is insolvent and facing serious threats from creditors.
+Administration is a very powerful process for gaining control when a company has serious cashflow problems, is insolvent and facing serious threats from creditors.
 The Court may appoint a licensed insolvency practitioner as administrator.
 This places a moratorium around the company and stops all legal actions.

-Under the administration option, it is possible for the company and its directors (or a creditor like the bank) to apply to the court to put the company into administration through a streamlined process, by applying to the High Court.
+Under the administration option, it is possible for the company and its directors (or a creditor like the bank) to apply to the court to put the company into administration through a streamlined process.

 How long does going into administration last?